x

 : Young plants—especially ones that grow from seeds (rather than from a cutting).

 Transplanting: To uproot and replant a growing plant or an already well-established plant.
+(Transplanting suggestions are true for houseplants as well.)

 The terms “Favorable,” “Good,” and “Best” are all considered beneficial days for planting.
 “Favorable” and “Good” mean the same thing.
 However, “Best” is considered the optimal day for planting seeds.